 Want to know more about HTML5 Games for your organisation?

 So that’s an overview of the benefits of HTML5 games.
 If you’re thinking of creating a game for your business or want to speak to us about exploring game options, we’d love to hear from you.
 Get in touch.

 We couldn’t create engaging animations without the use of specialist software, so we thought we’d give a brief insight into some of the tools we use.

 Adobe Animate – formerly known as Flash – is Adobe’s longest-running program for composing traditional and digital animation.

 We often illustrate scenes and characters in Animate as well as create the animation although we do sometimes use Adobe Illustrator too.
-Animate allows us to create bespoke, professional animations – back in 2007 we created a 30 episode TV series for CBeebies called Tommy Zoom using Flash/Animate and we continue to use it for our explainer animations.
+Animate allows us to create bespoke, professional animations – back in 2007 we created a 30-episode TV series for CBeebies called Tommy Zoom using Flash/Animate and we continue to use it for our explainer animations.

 Design Buckle provides some interesting reviews of Animate and After Effects.
-We often illustrate and animate characters in Adobe Animate then export as PNGs or PNG sequences before compositing the scenes in After Effects.
+We often illustrate and animate characters in Adobe Animate and then export them as PNGs or PNG sequences before compositing the scenes in After Effects.

 After Effects allows us to add 2D and 3D camera movement to scenes, as well as transitions and spot effects to add flair to the animation.